 And then he came to Madison and while he was getting his arts administration degree, he started up the Original Hyperion Oriental Foxtrot Orchestra.
 There was a lot of music faculty in that group, so you had Karlos Moser, who was the emcee of the group, he was the opera professor, of the opera department.
 He played keyboards and he was also the emcee.

 Karlos was a phenomenal musician.
-I can remember walking in on a rehearsal, he used to do “opera chunks.”
+I can remember walking in on a rehearsal, he used to do opera chunks.
 So little excerpts from different operas.
-And I walked into a rehearsal one day, I hadn’t seen him in years, I had moved out of the city and I was back in town and I went in there, to Music Hall.
+And I walked into a rehearsal one day, I hadn’t seen him in years, I had moved out of the city and I was back in town and I came in there, to Music Hall.
 I walked in and he was at the piano, and it was something like Così fan tutte, Mozart I think.

 He was standing at the upright piano, he was looking at the singers and performers on stage, giving them directions and this and that, and he’s playing Mozart.
-He’s not looking at his fingers [SOUND OF FINGERS ON TABLETOP] and he’s just playing, “Oh no no, enter stage left,” and I’m like, [DISBELIEVING].
-I mean, just phenomenal.
+He’s not looking at his fingers (sound of fingers tapping) and he’s just playing, “Oh no no, enter stage left,” and I’m like—I mean, just phenomenal.

 I said to him, “How in the world can you do that?”
 And he said, “Truthfully?
 Muscle memory.”
 He said he had played those operas so many times that his fingers just go.
 He doesn’t even have to think about it.
 The other thing is, that he’s thinking on all these other levels.
 He’s giving these directions, doing this and that, reminding people “Oh, no, that’s F-G-F-F.”